Carmen: Synopsis, Character Map

 Don José

-I want to save your life, and you want to save mine.
-Let’s run away together.
-We’re going to save both of our lives.
+I’m not here to blackmail you.
+Let’s start over.
+I want to save your life.
+I want you to save my life.
+You’ll save both of our lives.

 Carmen